Santiago Giménez

+Giménez started his career with Liga MX club Cruz Azul for four seasons winning various competitions, among them the league title and the Copa MX, before a transfer to Feyenoord in July 2022.
+His time in the Netherlands saw him win the Eredivisie, the KNVB Cup and Johan Cruyff Shield.
+He joined AC Milan in 2025 for €37 million.

+Giménez made his full international debut for Mexico in 2021; he represented the country at the 2023 CONCACAF Gold Cup, scoring the winning goal in the final, and would win the tournament for a second time in 2025.
+He also won the 2025 edition of the CONCACAF Nations League, and finished as runner-up in 2024.

 Club career

 Cruz Azul

-On 30 August 2017, Giménez made his professional debut with Cruz Azul in a Copa MX group stage match against Tigres UANL in a 2–1 victory.
+On 2 August 2017, Giménez made his professional debut with Cruz Azul in a Copa MX group stage match against Tigres UANL in a 1–1 draw.
 Two years later, on 28 August 2019, he made his Liga MX debut against Tijuana in a 3–2 loss.
 He would score his first goal with the club on 2 February 2020, in a league match against Toluca in a 3–3 tie, scoring within the first two minutes of the match.

+In May 2021, Cruz Azul won its ninth league championship, ending a 23-year drought of league titles.

-In August 2021, scoring in 4 separate league matches, was named Player of the Month.
+In August, scoring in four separate league matches, Giménez was named Liga MX Player of the Month.
+He won the award again the subsequent month.
+On 26 June 2022, at the Supercopa de la Liga MX against Atlas, he scored in the match, ending at 2–2 and going into penalties, where he successfully converted his shot as his team won the cup.

 Feyenoord

+2022–23: Debut season and Eredivisie champion

 On 29 July 2022, Giménez joined Feyenoord on a four-year contract.

 He scored his first goal for the club on 27 August, scoring the second goal in the club's 4–0 win over FC Emmen while also providing the assist for Jacob Rasmussen to score the club's third goal.
 On 8 September, he made his UEFA Europa League debut against Italian club Lazio in that season's edition in a group stage match, coming on as a substitute at the 64th minute and scoring twice in the club's 4–2 loss.
-On 3 November, after coming on as a substitute, scored the only goal in a 1–0 victory against Lazio in the UEFA Europea League group stage, granting them first place in the group and directly qualifying to the round of 16.
+On 3 November, after coming on as a substitute, he scored the only goal in a 1–0 victory in the return game against Lazio in the Europa League group stage, securing Feyenoord's first-place finish in the group and directly qualifying to the round of 16.

+Feyenoord went on to win the 2022–23 Eredivisie, with Giménez scoring 15 goals in 32 matches, including the second goal in a 3–0 win over Go Ahead Eagles to secure the league title.
+Across all competitions, Giménez scored 23 goals, breaking the record for most goals scored in a debut European season by a Mexican, surpassing the 20-goal tallies of Javier Hernández and Luis García.